owenbcoding/my-resources/README.md

 - For designers to post their art work https://www.deviantart.com/
 - Check if a website is safe or not https://www.virustotal.com/gui/home/upload
 - Golang https://golang.org/
+- art portraits for your avatar or real picture https://covatar.com/

 ## Copyright-free-stuff!
 - For Free images https://www.pexels.com/ / https://unsplash.com/ / https://pixabay.com/ / https://www.splitshire.com/